tguens/understand-predict-winner.github.io/results.md

 A noteworthy pattern is that in the Republican strongholds the average distribution of unemployed inhabitants seems higher than in Democrat stronghold.
 However, in the different plots presented about the income level, the democrats' districts were "more prone" to have people living below the poverty level.
 One of the interpetation might be that the poorest people might be only a extremely limited part of the unemployed population.

+The matrix below show us the absolute values of the correlation coefficients between our predictors.
+We have to be careful not to misinterpret the socio-economic predictors as they are proportions in a district.

 ![im8](pictures/Correlation.png)

+This matrix justifies that our predictors are correlated.
+Some correlation makes sense like the proportion of low salaries and of unemployment.
+Hence we could use a method to select features or to decrease the number of features like Principal Analysis Component.

 ### II) Model performances